craiig/HOTDOGSEAGULL/readme.md

  * Offline/batch transcoding support using ffmpeg (and then maybe online transcoding)

 ## API ##
 This module supports a basic API so that you can add compatibility checking and transcoding to your own node programs.
+Please feel free to give me some feedback on what you'd like to see from an API.
+Ideally many people can use this to get the server-side media features for the chromecast.
+I'm also looking into ways of supporting the javascript needed for the chromecast as well.

 ```
 npm install https://github.com/craiig/HOTDOGSEAGULL/archive/master.tar.gz